 The SCRA provides legal relief to military personnel who are in danger of foreclosure.

 Protections if you took out the loan before going on active duty.
 A lender may not foreclose on, seize, or sell the home of a military servicemember while on active duty or up to one year thereafter unless the foreclosure is pursuant to a court order or the servicemember signs a waiver.
-(This one-year period might be temporary—it’s scheduled to be reduced to 90 days as of January 1, 2020.)
 To be eligible for this protection, you must have taken out the mortgage before you began military service.
 (50 U.S.C.
 App. § 533).
 (To learn more, see Foreclosure Protections & the Military: When a Servicemember Gets a Mortgage Before Active Duty.)

 Protections if you took out the loan after going on active duty.
 If you took out your mortgage after going on active duty, a court generally can’t enter a default judgment against you in a foreclosure action while you’re on active duty.
 (50 U.S.C.
 App. § 521).
 (A default judgment happens if you don’t respond a lawsuit.)
 This protection can come into play if you’re facing a judicial foreclosure.
 (To learn more, see Foreclosure Protections & the Military: When a Servicemember Gets a Mortgage After Active Duty.)

 The SCRA also includes these key provisions during the protected period: